grapp1/kw-intern/parflow/docs/parflow_keys.rst

 :default: Linear
 .. note::
-    The value must be one of the following options ['None', 'Linear', 'Cosine']
+    The value must be one of the following options: None, Linear, Cosine

 Solver.CLM.FieldCapacity